 company may be paid a referral fee from the on-site lender at

 When you get a mortgage, annual percentage rate (APR) and other loan origination fees impact your bottom-line and monthly payments.
 Obtaining a mortgage that charges you higher interest rates or loan origination fees can wipe out any discount that you got by buying an auction property.

-- The final price doesn't include financing charges and closing cost.
+- The final price doesn't include financing charges, auction fees and closing cost.